netgrif/application-engine/docs/roles/permissions.md

 Permissions can manage access and execution rights to Case and Task objects.
 These permissions are assigned to user through **roleRef** and **userRef**.
-There may be the case, when a user can have multiple role assigned and be present in multiple user list, and the references of the roles and user lists define the same permission but with other flags ( e.g. one role reference grants the permission, the other forbids it, one user reference grants the permission, the other forbids it).
+There may be the case, when a user can have multiple role assigned and be present in multiple user list, and the references of the roles and user lists define the same permission but with other flags ( e.g. one role reference grants the permission, the other forbids it, one user list reference grants the permission, the other forbids it).
 These complex situations are always resolved according to the following rule:

 $$((R_{p} \setminus R_{n}) \cup U_{p}) \setminus U_{n}$$